genesiscommunitysuccess/custom-elements-lsp/README.md

 }
 ```

-The script currently takes two optional arguments:
+The script currently takes an optional argument:
 - `--tsconfig` - the path to the tsconfig.json file to use.
 Defaults to `process.cwd()`.
-- `--fastEnabled` - whether to use the ms fast parsing mode of the manifest repository.
-Defaults to `false`.
+- `--fastEnable` is set from the plugin config.

 This `package.json` needs to be the same location on the file system that the `srcRouteFromTSServer` relative path gets you to, as explained in [the setup section](#plugin-setup-and-usage).